Team Members

 This paper presents a Building Information Modelling (BIM)-based graph data model for the theoretic representation of spatial attributes, topological relationships, geometries, and semantics for generative design of modular buildings.

-Research Innovation
+Research Highlight

-• Sensor perception and environment-aware trajectory optimisation
+• Developed sensor perception models and environment-aware trajectory optimisation for assuring robotic scan data quality

-• Semantic navigation and automated LiDAR mapping
+• Robot semantic 3D perception, navigation and autonomous LiDAR mapping in semi-structured environments

-• Semantic similarity matching and relationship classification for semantic enrichment of BIM data
+• Semantic similarity matching and relationship classification for semantic enrichment of BIM data to generate engineering models

-• BIM-based graph data model
+• Proposed BIM-based graph data model to integrate building spatial, geometric & topological features